Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 Our Approach

-• Used GenAI to speed up content creation and personalize learning
+• Speed up content creation and enable org-specific customization

-• Made conversations feel more dynamic and real
+• Make conversations more dynamic, human, and responsive

 03